 Erasmus+ Joint Master Degree scholarship holders are exempted of this requirement.

 No discrimination on the basis of nationality, gender, age, religion, health conditions;

 Dedicated to achieving equity for women in science, the consortium supports women who face difficult circumstances or barriers to their full participation.
 More details on service available to women planning to enroll while having to care for children are available on Academic Services.

-Applicants should be aware that joining COSI and CIMET is an extremely competitive process, which takes time.
+Applicants should be aware that joining COSI is an extremely competitive process, which takes time.
 Only the best 25 applicants will be selected.
 The ranking outcome will determine the award of Erasmus+ JMD scholarships and Consortium scholarships to the best applicants.